Sue609/Analytics/README.md

 Creating Matplotlin Histogram:
         1. Create a bin of the ranges, then distribute the whole range of the values into a series ot intervals, and count the values that fall into each interval.
 Bins are identified as consecutive, non-overlapping intervals of variables.

+Inferential Statistics:
+        Inferential statistics are often used to compare the differences between the treatment groups.
+Inferential statistics use measurements from the sample of subjects in the experiment to compare the treatment groups and make generalizations about the larger population of subjects.
+         It allows you to draw conclusions based on extrapolations, and is in that way fundamentally different from descriptive statistics that merely summarize the data that has actually been measured.
+Let us go back to our party example.